SlipperyyIce/fdm-expenses-app-main/README.md

 # FDM Expenses Appp

-This example project shows an expense application that I made using Google's firebase api.
+This example project shows an expense application that I made using Google's firebase api and next.js.
 The website works by letting signed-in users submit expenses which can then be either approved or rejected by a line manager.
 The app also provides information about an employee's own pending, accepted and reject applications and allows images to be attached and stored alongside submitted expenses.